[

 This separation is deliberate:

 Zero-retention in this context refers to the default non-storage of prompt and response payloads at the gateway.
 It reduces breach blast radius by removing durable content repositories from the inference path.
-When enforced through configuration and policy guardrails, retention behavior becomes an infrastructure default rather than a developer habit.
+Because there is no configuration choice, retention behavior is an infrastructure guarantee rather than a developer habit or administrator setting.
 That shift is a primary reason enterprises consolidate AI traffic behind a confidential gateway.

 Trusted Execution Environments (TEE) for Hardware-Enforced AI Isolation